adlnet/xAPI-Spec/xAPI-Communication.md

 * If the LRS receives a Statement with an id it already has a Statement for **in the same batch**, it SHOULD* reject the batch and return `400 Bad Request`.

-* The LRS MAY respond before Statements that have been stored are available for retrieval.

 ###### Learning Record Provider Requirements